mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will run nightly automated testing on the public FHIR R4 sandbox system using Inferno, and using log files stored in a QA database, MIE will report the success rate of the full (g)(10) test suite.
+MIE will run nightly automated testing on the public FHIR R4 sandbox system using Inferno.
+Using log files stored in a QA database, MIE will report the test suite success rate as the number of successful (g)(10) test suite runs (numerator) divided by the total number of nightly test suite runs (denominator).
 Any errors will be tracked, reported, and addressed.

 #### Expected Outcome(s)

-It is expected that test failures will be rare and that the automated tests will pass successfully in a minimum of 95% of nightly runs.
-Any failures are expected to be due to a failure in the testing infrastructure rather than in the functionality of the API.
+It is expected that test failures will be rare, with the automated tests passing successfully in at least 95% of nightly runs (numerator: successful test suite runs, denominator: total nightly runs).
+Any failures are expected to be due to issues in the testing infrastructure rather than in the functionality of the API.

 #### Care Setting(s)